Plympton: Churches

 Plympton has two churches.
 The Church of St Thomas at Plympton St Maurice (also known as the Church of St Maurice) is of Norman origin.

 St Mary's church was dedicated in 1311 and was originally a parish chapel attached to Plympton Priory.
 It has two aisles on each side of the nave, the outer aisles being shorter than the inner ones.
 The tower, built of granite ashlar, is visible from afar.
 The south porch is ornamented with carving and has a lierne vault.
 The outer north aisle is the earliest part of the church and the rest is mainly of the 15th century, the south aisle being the latest part.
 There are monuments to the Strode family, including a tomb-chest for Richard Strode (died 1464), the effigy being clad in armour.
 The monument of William Strode (died 1637) and his family shows husband, two wives and ten children.
 There is also a monument of W. Seymour (died 1801) in Coade stone and of Viscount Boringdon, the 11-year-old heir to the Earl of Morley of Saltram House who died in Paris in 1817, by François-Nicolas Delaistre.

 Modern Plympton

 Between about 1990 and 2010 Plympton has seen considerable growth as the suburban population of Plymouth has doubled.
 To help manage this rapid growth more efficiently, Plympton has been separated into a series of separate districts: Yealmpstone, Plympton-St Maurice, Colebrook, Underwood, Woodford and Chaddlewood.

+Community Council

+Plympton has a Community Council that was established when the town joined the Plymouth Local Authority area in 1967.
+The council is based at Harewood House and is a voluntary organisation serving as a forum for coordination and cooperation between social, recreational, voluntary, and community organisations in Plympton.

+The Community Council decided that a notable Plympton resident should represent the town, for example by opening fetes and attending civic events as the representative of Plympton.
+In 1980 the first modern Stannator was elected to take up this role.
+In more recent times, a Youth Ambassador has also been elected to represent the young people of Plympton and attend events alongside the Stannator.

+The Stannator and Youth Ambassador are elected for a period of one year and invested at a ceremony at Harwood House on the third Saturday evening of April each year.

+There have been 43 modern Stannators of Plympton.

+The Community Council also appoints Honorary Stannators to reward individuals who have made exceptional contributions to Plympton but do not live in the area.
+Four Honorary Stannators have been designated including Mrs M Sampson, Mr P Armson, Preb.
+Rev. M Cameron, and Mr A Briggs.

+There have been six Youth Ambassadors of Plympton.